IRC-safe jet flavour at leading power: Nature of the problem and its solution

 Many of these logs are already routinely included and resummed in cross sections.
 In particular, this includes the logs coming from the $\alpha_s$ decoupling constant and the logs coming from the PDFs.
 Both are included and resummed in all standard PDF sets available.
 Therefore, they are already included in massless cross section calculations and do not spoil the perturbative convergence (since they have been resummed).
 The case of collinear final state logs (i.e.~FFs) is even simpler: they can be omitted entirely.

 To see this, consider all possible cases of collinear logs at NLO.
 The first pair of cases was already shown in fig.~\ref{fig:NLOGluonColl}: a gluon splitting into a collinear $b\overline{b}$-pair and a gluon with a $b\overline{b}$ loop.
 In the first case, both quarks will be clustered into the same jet, since they are collinear.
 Since we are using the flavour modulo-2 scheme, they thus do not affect the flavour of any jet.
 In the second case, the jet flavours are also unaffected, since the particle is a gluon.
 Thus the logs of these two contributions cancel, provided that they are the same up to a sign.
 This is of course guaranteed by the Kinoshita-Lee-Nauenberg (KLN) theorem \cite{Kinoshita:1962ur,Lee:1964is} and can be easily checked using the explicit expressions for the one-loop FF matching conditions.
 The same holds for the other pair of cases, shown in fig.~\ref{fig:NLOQuarkColl}: the logs generated by the emission of a real gluon off a heavy quark exactly cancel those generated by virtual contributions (after integration over the momentum fraction).
-By the KLN-theorem, this holds to any order: all final-state (soft-)collinear logs cancel as long as one is insensitive to the distribution of collinear momentum among the collinear partons (i.e.~one integrates over the momentum fractions) and to collinear $g\to b\overline{b}$ splittings (i.e.~one uses the flavour modulo-2 scheme).\footnote{While these logs do not cancel for the any-flavour scheme (and thus need to be included), this is not a problem in practice, since the unfolding done by experimentalists is performed using partons showers, which can treat the $b$-quark as massive (avoiding the need to massify anything) and resum the logs at the same time (avoiding the presence of large collinear logs).} Thus, all collinear logs either cancel or are already resummed by default.
-In particular, this also includes soft-collinear logs.\footnote{Soft-collinear logs related to the initial state (i.e.~soft splittings to $b$-quarks at low $x$) are typically not resummed, but they are phenomenologically irrelevant.} This only leaves soft logs, which first show up at NNLO and thus the cross section only behaves as $\alpha_s^n\ln^{2n-3}(Q^2/m_b^2)$ at worst, as will be discussed further below.
-This formally makes them a next-to-next-to-next-to-leading logarithmic contribution, which is typically considered safe to include at fixed order, by current standards.
+By the KLN-theorem, this holds to any order: all final-state (soft-)collinear logs cancel as long as one is insensitive to the distribution of collinear momentum among the collinear partons (i.e.~one integrates over the momentum fractions) and to collinear $g\to b\overline{b}$ splittings (i.e.~one uses the flavour modulo-2 scheme).\footnote{While these logs do not cancel for the any-flavour scheme (and thus need to be included), this is not a problem in practice, since the unfolding to the flavour modulo-2 scheme is performed using parton showers \cite{Gauld:2020deh,ATLAS:2024tnr}.
+These can treat the $b$-quark as massive (avoiding the need to massify anything) and resum the logs at the same time (avoiding the presence of large collinear logs).
+It is also possible to use a parton shower with massless $b$-quarks (as was done in refs.~\cite{Gauld:2020deh,ATLAS:2024tnr}), since any shower tuned to data should at least effectively capture the mass effects.} Thus, all collinear logs either cancel or are already resummed by default.
+In particular, this also includes soft-collinear logs.\footnote{Soft-collinear logs related to the initial state (i.e.~soft splittings to $b$-quarks at low $x$) are typically not resummed, but they are phenomenologically irrelevant.} This only leaves soft logs, which first show up at NNLO and thus the cross section only behaves as $\alpha_s^n\ln^{n-1}(Q^2/m_b^2)$ at worst, as will be discussed further below.
+The logarithmic enhancement of mass effects is thus significantly weaker than the naive expectation.

 Since all (soft-)collinear logs have been addressed, this only leaves the soft logs.
 In the following, we will completely ignore the presence of the other logs, since they have already been addressed.
 Although this has never been discussed in the literature to the best of our knowledge, the soft logs can also be factorised in analogy to perturbative fragmentation functions.
 The factorisation looks as follows: